 - 5. How can Bird’s user agreement impact a lawsuit?

 Bird is a company that provides shared electric scooters in urban areas.
-These E-scooters can be rented on a flat fee plus a per-minute rate through Bird’s smartphone app.
+These E-scooters can be rented for a flat fee plus a per-minute rate through Bird’s smartphone app.

 The similarities between Bird and ridesharing companies like Lyft and Uber are not a mistake: Bird was founded by Travis VanderZanden, a former executive at both of these major ridesharing companies.